 Upon the flare’s arrival, sensors and monitoring devices were doused with charged particles that sent their displays off the scales.
 Similarly, magnetometers were overloaded.
-Dangers from storms of this power are not limited to the ground though.
-Satellites and other spacecraft can be seriously damaged by coronal mass ejections, with one satellite receiving approximately two years of wear from the storm.
+Dangers from storms of this magnitude weren’t limited to the ground.
+Satellites and other spacecraft can be seriously damaged by CMEs, with one satellite receiving approximately two years of wear from the storm.

 The sheer power of the August 1972 solar storms was enough to distort the Earth’s magnetic field and trigger the sea mines off the coast of Vietnam.
-At the time the military already knew solar storms could interfere with systems on Earth, but they did not understand to what extent this could happen.
+At the time, the US military knew such events could interfere with systems on Earth, but they didn’t understand to what extent this could happen.

-New appreciation for the 1972 event
+New appreciation for the August 1972 solar storms

 After learning about this, Knipp dived into military archives.
 She found a document that had been declassified in the 1990s that contained information about the spontaneous detonation of sea mines in Asia.
 With some more digging, she realized estimates made at the time significantly low-balled the power of the solar storm.
 She believes it was actually much closer in severity to the 1859 Carrington Event, the largest geomagnetic storm ever recorded.

 Despite this, many failed to recognize its significance.
-“I think people forgot about it,” Knipp said.
+“I think people forgot about it,” Knipp said in 2018.
 “They didn’t know about the sea mine problem and the effect on the power grids got published in engineering journals, not science journals.”